June 5, 2024

 November 7, 2019

-We were invited by SVA's masters program in curatorial practice to present a series of propositions responding to the strangeness of Asian and Asian-American lived experience in relation to historical meta-narratives and notions of “home”—country politics, history, and language.
-The event will take place on Thursday, November 7 at 7 pm and is free and open to the public.
+We were invited by SVA's Curatorial Practice MA program to present a series of propositions responding to the strangeness of Asian and Asian-American lived experience in relation to historical meta-narratives and notions of “home”—country politics, history, and language.
+The presentations and discussion took place on Thursday, November 7, at 7 pm at SVA.

 October 30, 2019

-The Eyebeam Center for the Future of Journalism and The Nation invited me to collaborate with artist Angela Washko to produce an interactive article about the research behind her project The Game: The Game, building upon our conversation in Rhizome in 2017.
+Angela Washko and I received an award from The Eyebeam Center for the Future of Journalism to produce an interactive article for The Nation detailing the research behind her project The Game: The Game, and building upon our conversation published on Rhizome in 2017.
 The Game: The Game is a choose-your-own-adventure style video game in which a player navigates a female protagonist through a bar attempting to meet a friend.
 In order to advance, the player must interact with pick-up artists blocking her way and deploying the manipulative strategies that gained them notoriety.
 The article contains text written by me, a Twine game made by Angela and data visualizations she made in collaboration with Aman Tiwari.

 Read it on The Nation.